Bridging the Gap

 If you live in Scarborough you are lucky enough to live in a very beautiful part of Britain!
 However, did you know that over 40% of Scarborough’s neighbourhoods lie within the top 20% most deprived areas in England, with pockets among the very worst nationally.

 In 2022-23, there were 1,123 requests for EHCPs in the Scarborough & Whitby area - a 40% increase from the previous year and that number continues to grow.
-Regardless of these figures, and at the time of writing, there are currently no Targeted Mainstream Provision (TMP) hubs in Scarborough Schools, despite statutory duties ( although some are now planned.)

-A study published in The Guardian Newspaper (March 2024) highlighted that over a quarter of autistic pupils in England - around 51,000 out of 200,000 - are persistently absent from school, unable to cope with mainstream environments.
+A study published in The Guardian Newspaper (March 2024) highlighted that over a quarter of neurodiverent pupils in England - around 51,000 out of 200,000 - are persistently absent from school, unable to cope with mainstream environments.

 For these children in Scarborough there are no full- time special school options.
 Instead, they face long, daily journeys to schools out of the area or parents are forced to opt for home schooling, often through lack of support and sheer exhaustion!
 For most, neither of these options are viable - but there is no other choice.